BrightspaceUI/core/components/list/README.md

 - illustration (TemplateResult):  Provide an illustration for your list item.
 - content (TemplateResult): Core content of the list item, such as a d2l-list-item-content element.
 - actions (TemplateResult): Secondary actions for the list item.

-### Properties

-- `breakpoints` (Array): Breakpoints for responsiveness (`[842, 636, 580, 0]`), in pixels.
-There are four different breakpoints and only the four largest breakpoints will be used.
-If less breakpoints are used, then skip a middle breakpoint so that the first and last breakpoints will map to the largest and smallest layouts.
-  - Breakpoint 0
-    - Image: max dimensions: `width: 90px` and `height: 52px` and has `18px margin` from the main content;
-    - default break: `x < 580px` where `x` is the width of the component.
-  - Breakpoint 1
-    - Image: max dimensions: `width: 120px` and `height: 71px` and has `20px margin` from the main content;
-    - default break: `581px < x < 636px` where `x` is the width of the component.
-  - Breakpoint 2
-    - Image: max dimensions: `width: 180px` and `height: 102px` and has `20px margin` from the main content;
-    - default break: `637px < x < 842px`  where `x` is the width of the component.
-  - Breakpoint 3
-    - Image: max dimensions: `width: 216px` and `height: 120px` and has `20px margin` from the main content;
-    - default break: `843px < x`  where `x` is the width of the component.
-- `disabled` (Boolean): Whether or not the checkbox is disabled
-- `draggable` (Boolean): Whether or not the item is draggable
-- `key` (String): Value to identify item if selectable
-- `label` (String): The hidden label for the checkbox if selectable
-- `selectable` (Boolean): Indicates a checkbox should be rendered for selecting the item
-- `selected` (Boolean): Whether the item is selected
-- `slim` (Boolean): Whether to render the item with reduced whitespace

-### Events

-- `d2l-list-item-position-change`: Dispatched when a draggable list item's position changes in the list.
-See [Event Details: d2l-list-item-position-change](#event-details%3A-d2l-list-item-position-change).

 ### Accessibility